awsdocs/aws-cli-user-guide/doc_source/cli-usage-output.md

 cli-user      arn:aws:iam::123456789012:user/cli-backup    2019-09-17T19:11:39+00:00   None                        AIDA3333333333EXAMPLE
 ```

-The following example show how you can use `grep` and `awk` with the text output from the `aws ec2 describe-instances` command\.
+The following example shows how you can use `grep` and `awk` with the text output from the `aws ec2 describe-instances` command\.
 The first command displays the Availability Zone, current state, and the instance ID of each instance in `text` output\.
 The second command processes that output to display only the instance IDs of all running instances in the `us-west-2a` Availability Zone\.

 ```
 $ aws ec2 describe-instances --query 'Reservations[*].Instances[*].[Placement.AvailabilityZone, State.Name, InstanceId]' --output text